mattriley/agile-avatars/README.md

 Provides _element builder functions_.

-An __element builder function__ returns an object deriving [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) set up to react to user interaction, and may self-mutate.
+An __element builder function__ returns an element set up to react to user interaction.

 Elements are 'fundamental' components.
 Unlike components, they cannot react to state changes or interact with services.
 For this reason, elements tend to be lower level, generic, and reusable.